Brazil's top court suspends impeachment of Rousseff

 "Removal of Picciani from the PMDB leadership hastens the dismantling of Rousseff's parliamentary base," said Senator Aloysio Nunes of the main opposition PSDB party.
 "She will end up with just the Workers' Party and the Communist Party."

-(Reporting by Maria Carolina Marcello, Anthony Boadle, Silvio Cascione and Reese Ewing; Editing by Frances Kerry and Peter Cooney)
+(Reporting by Maria Carolina Marcello, Anthony Boadle, Silvio Cascione and Reese Ewing; Editing by Lisa Von Ahn and Frances Kerry)